 In the legal sense, "confidentiality" is something that binds the mental health professional from making disclosure about a client's visit.
 However, you as a client may talk to whomever you wish about your own counseling experience or to not do so.
 From time to time, you may decide that you want to talk about your counseling with a family member or a close friend.
 That is fully your decision.

 Occasionally, situations arise when it might be beneficial to have your counselor provide information or speak to a third party about you.
 If such a situation occurs, you or your counselor may bring this up for discussion during your meeting together.
-As you and your counselor consider the benefits and concerns about sharing this information, you will be better able to make an informed decision.
+As you and your counselor consider the potential benefits and disadvantages about sharing this information, you will be better able to make an informed decision.

 If you both agree that it would be beneficial for your counselor to do so, you will be asked to sign an authorization to release and to share the information with an outside party.
 The laws which govern our services require us to "obtain your informed and written consent."